jo2lxq/wafl/WAFL-YOLO/README.md

 python ./utils/bin/box_visualization.py \
     --source '../data/custom_yolo/val/images/0957f84aecdf874d.jpg' \
     --weights 'outputs/weights/node1/last.pt' \
-    --conf-thres 0.3
+    --conf-thres 0.3 \
+    --project "outputs"
 ```
-You can select the image with `--source`, the model with `--weights`, and the confidence score threshold with `--conf-thres`.
+You can select the image with `--source`, the model with `--weights`, the confidence score threshold with `--conf-thres`, and in which directory to save with `--project`.
 Please specify the filename in `data/custom_yolo/val/images` for `--source`.